-- 1. Eligible Senior Associate Faculty will be informed prior to the end of Spring Quarter that they are being offered an annual contract for the following year. - 2.
+- Eligible Senior Associate Faculty will be informed prior to the end of Spring Quarter that they are being offered an annual contract for the following year. - 2.
 Eligible Senior Associate Faculty will be assigned classes by the Dean, after full-time faculty have been assigned their full load of classes and offered one overload each.
-Once a contract has been signed, Full-Time faculty will only have bumping rights over a contracted Senior Associate Faculty member if the class is required to meet a Full-Time Faculty member's load.
-Full-Time faculty seeking an overload contract will not have bumping rights over an annually-contracted Senior Associate Faculty member. - 3.
-Should the College not be able to provide the Senior Associate Faculty member the contracted number of classes, the College must make arrangements that ensure the Senior Associate Faculty is compensated to a level commensurate with teaching those classes.
+Once a contract has been signed, Full-Time faculty will only have the option to take a class from a contracted Senior Associate Faculty member if the class is required to meet a Full-Time Faculty member's load.
+Full-Time faculty seeking an overload contract will not have the option to take classes from an annually contracted Senior Associate Faculty member.

+3. Should the College not be able to provide the Senior Associate Faculty member the contracted number of classes, the College must make arrangements that ensure the Senior Associate Faculty is compensated to a level commensurate with teaching those classes.
 Additional college duties could be required to compensate for lost classes.
-Duties will be decided upon by the appropriate Dean and in agreement with the affected department and Division Chair.
+Duties will be determined by the Division Chair in collaboration with the assigned Dean/Director and in agreement with the affected department and Division Chair.
 If duties or other assignments could not be agreed upon, the contract can be amended in consultation with the appropriate Division Chair.